Compact Cauchy horizons admit constant surface gravity: Carri ere's neighborhoods and generic dimension

-Let $(M,g)$ be a smooth spacetime (of any dimension) and assume the dominant energy condition.
+\begin{proof}[{\bf Proof of Theorem \ref{jdot}}] Let $(M,g)$ be a smooth spacetime (of any dimension) and assume the null energy condition.
 Let $H$ be a compact degenerate horizon, we want to prove that there exists a smooth future-directed lightlike tangent vector field $n$ of zero surface gravity, $\omega(n)=0$, where $\nabla_X n=\omega(X) n$.